-Meet our food heroes: Tim and Luke Marshall
+Meet our food heroes: Porthilly Shellfish

 Tim Marshall is the owner of Porthilly Shellfish, home of the famous Porthilly oysters, as well as mussels and a range of sea vegetables.
 He comes from five generations of farmers and always loved fishing, crabbing and boats growing up – which led onto dabbling with trying to grow oysters on the family’s land for some extra money.
+You’ll learn more about his produce in Rick Stein’s Cornwall series on BBC2.

 Tim also shares his knowledge and passion for shellfish at training sessions for our kitchen and front of house teams and his top tip for storing shellfish: Never keep them in water but put them in a bowl, cover with a damp cloth and store them in the bottom of your fridge.